bootdotdev/blog/content/about.md

 * Everything should be learned through hands-on coding lessons
 * All concepts should be taught within the context of a real-world software project
-* Game elements like achievements and quests can supply boosts of external motivation and sweet sweet dopamine
+* Game elements like achievements and quests can supply boosts of external motivation and sweet, sweet dopamine

 ### 2. Computer science matters, degrees don't